-That Members determine the application to grant the premises licence in accordance with the:
+That Members determine the application to vary the premises licence in accordance with the:

-- Licensing Act 2003; - Guidance issued under Section 182 of the Licensing Act 2003; and - Norwich City Council Statement of Licensing Policy, including the cumulative impact policy.
+- Licensing Act 2003; - Guidance issued under Section 182 of the Licensing Act 2003; and - Norwich City Council Statement of Licensing Policy.

-Corporate priorities
+Corporate and service priorities

-The report helps to meet the corporate priorities on inclusive economy and great neighbourhoods, housing and environment.
+The report helps to meet the corporate priority of great neighbourhoods, housing and environment and the service plan priority of protecting the interests of the public through the administration of the licensing function.